CodemonsterSoftware/ModelFoundryProd/README.md

    - Monitor project costs
    - Track purchased parts status

+5. **Designer Management**
+   - Create designer profiles with details
+   - Filter projects by designer
+   - Easily find designer projects when importing

 ## Exporting and Importing Projects

 - **Export**: Click the "Export Project" button to download a ZIP file containing all project data and files
 - **Import**: Use the "Import Project" button to upload a previously exported project
+- Designer information is now included in exports and automatically matched when importing

 ## Contributing